SpaskoKatsarski/SpaskoKatsarski/README.md

   I'm a student at <a href="https://softuni.bg" >SoftUni</a>, currently learning C# and JavaScript!
 </h2>
 <h3>
-  Working as 'Learning Materials Expert' for SoftUni.
+  Working as 'Learning Materials Expert' for SoftUni
 </h3>

 |Courses|Certificates|